kahnvex/slugnet/docs-src/index.rst

 function, :math:`\bm{W}^{(i)^T}` represents a learned matrix of weights at this layer, :math:`\bm{b}^{(i)}` represents a learned vector of bias terms at this layer, and :math:`\bm{x}` represents the input at this layer.

-In this equation we have bolded the input variable :math:`\bm{x}` to signify that it is a vector.

 Neural networks rely on a nonlinear activation function to learn nonlinear relationships.
 Without a nonlinear activation function, a neural network is